David Harum: Adaptations

 The undramatic character of the book's action was something of an impediment to its adaptation to the stage, but its popularity insured that an attempt would be made.
 The result was a quite serviceable star vehicle for veteran comic actor William H. Crane—so much so that Crane became largely identified with the role.
 In 1915, Famous Players made a film adaptation of the play, again featuring Crane.

 In 1934, the story was again adapted to the screen, this time as a vehicle for Will Rogers.
 This film was successful at the box office.
+The film, however, is cited by the Jim Crow Museum as one of the most blatant examples of "The Coon Character," citing: "Fetchit's coon characters were racially demeaned and often verbally and even physically abused by white characters.
+In David Harum (Cruze, 1934) he was traded to Will Rogers along with a horse.
+He was traded twice more in the movie."

 In 1936, David Harum became a radio serial, which was broadcast until 1951.
 These later adaptations owed little more than incidentals to the book; rather they used the story as a vehicle for presenting a more generic version of the cracker-barrel philosopher.
 In one respect the radio show however was true to Harum's business philosophy—the program had a reputation for being particularly aggressive in using the story line to push its sponsors' premium offers.